 About Refractive Lens Exchange

-Our seasoned ocular surgeons, Dr. Allison Young, Dr. Kristin Held, and Dr. Teresa Whitney, have years of extensive training in performing refractive lens exchange (RLE).
+Our seasoned ocular surgeons, Dr. Allison Young and Dr. Jana Waters, have years of extensive training in performing refractive lens exchange (RLE).
 This procedure is also known as clear lens extraction (CLE) and is reserved for patients who have presbyopia (age-related vision loss) or high hyperopia (severe farsightedness).
 RLE carefully removes the eye's natural lens and replaces it with an artificial lens known as an intraocular implant (IOL).
 The placement of an IOL is a simple process and enables sharper focusing power for the eye.
 Reach out to Stone Oak Ophthalmology Center in San Antonio, TX to schedule a private consultation with one of our skilled eye surgeons to learn more.

 The best candidates for RLE are typically over the age of 50 with severe age-related vision loss or farsightedness.
 Candidates may also have astigmatism or are experiencing early signs of cataracts.
 RLE surgery is recommended when patients have an inadequate corneal thickness, which is necessary for LASIK correction surgery.
 At Stone Oak Ophthalmology Center, we offer several ocular lenses (IOL) to choose from, including premium, multifocal, and toric.
 Prior to any treatment, our team will perform a full eye exam to determine if RLE is the best option for your unique vision needs and which IOL is ideal for your overall ocular health.